-- explore a range of contemporary and historical lighting products, including those used in Sandwiches currently and in the past, with particular emphasis on critically analyzing the product's fitness for purpose in its broadest sense.
+- explore a range of contemporary and historical lighting products, including those used in Sandwiches currently and in the past, with particular emphasis on critically analysing the product's fitness for purpose in its broadest sense.
 Identify wider issues associated with the context of lighting in public venues.
-Reflect on experiences from previous technological practice - including tea lantern development, critically analyzing these in terms of how fit for purpose they were.
+Reflect on experiences from previous technological practice including tea lantern development, critically analysing these in terms of how fit for purpose they were.
 Use this analysis and reflection to inform the generation of a range of innovative ideas that fully exploit the potential of the opportunity provided. - evaluate the design ideas to select those justified as appropriate in terms of the requirements of the brief (based on Sandwiches style, client preferences and specifications associated with safety and batch production), and from the physical and social environment in which the lighting system would be placed.
-Develop effective functional models (for example, concept diagrams, discussion prompts, photographs of other lights that include appropriate features or styles, models to illustrate potential materials and how they can be manipulated and finished to create a range of effects) to justify the options available, as allowing for a lighting product that would be fit for purpose in its broadest sense.
-Use models to gain critical feedback from the client, mentors, customers and other stakeholders identified (musicians that regularly play at Sandwiches, potential future customers, neighbouring shop owners, etc.) on the specifications they considered essential and desirable. - explore the 3-dimensional materiality of a range of resources, and the implications of material selection for ultimate disposal; critically investigate design features, including an exploration of the implications for ongoing product maintenance, seeking guidance from additional sources (research findings, mentors, friends, etc.) to determine the suitability of resources.
-Undertake evaluative testing procedures in line with accepted codes of practice) to ensure they will be appropriate for use in a lighting product that will be fit for purpose in its broadest sense - explore the implications of the changing use of the venue (during the day, early evening, late night), and refine design ideas accordingly, incorporating justified features and materials; undertake further functional modelling, with the client and other stakeholders, to gain critical feedback to select one for further development - develop a prototype of lighting product; gain product safety certification from registered electrician prior to trialling in situ for client, mentor and customer feedback; refine, in keeping with client and mentor feedback related to the specifications of the brief, and any additional comments from key stakeholders and customers that could enhance the system without compromising any specifications - present a final lighting product that was fit for purpose in its broadest sense - critically evaluate the lighting product's fitness for purpose against the brief, issue and context, using key and wider community stakeholder feedback to justify its fitness for purpose in the broadest sense
+Develop effective functional models (for example, concept diagrams, discussion prompts, photographs of other lights that include appropriate features or styles, models to illustrate potential materials and how they can be modified and finished to create a range of effects) to justify the options available, as allowing for a lighting product that would be fit for purpose in its broadest sense.
+Use models to gain critical feedback from the client, mentors, customers and other stakeholders identified (musicians that regularly play at Sandwiches, potential future customers, neighbouring shop owners etc) on the specifications they considered essential and desirable. - explore a range of resources, and the implications of material selection for ultimate disposal; critically investigate design features, including an exploration of the implications for ongoing product maintenance, seeking guidance from additional sources (research findings, mentors, friends etc) to determine the suitability of resources.
+Undertake evaluative testing procedures in line with accepted codes of practice) to ensure they will be appropriate for use in a lighting product that will be fit for purpose - explore the implications of the changing use of the venue (during the day, early evening, late night), and refine design ideas accordingly, incorporating justified features and materials; undertake further functional modelling, with the client and other stakeholders, to gain critical feedback to select one for further development - develop a prototype of lighting product; gain product safety certification from registered electrician prior to trialling in situ for client, mentor and customer feedback; refine, in keeping with client and mentor feedback related to the specifications of the brief, and any additional comments from key stakeholders and customers that could enhance the system without compromising any specifications - present a final lighting product that was fit for purpose - critically evaluate the lighting product's fitness for purpose against the brief, issue and context, using key and wider community stakeholder feedback to justify its fitness for purpose

-The Nature of Technology Strand:

-Characteristics of Technological Outcomes
+The Nature of Technology Strand: Characteristics of Technological Outcomes

 The purpose of this explanatory paper is to clarify and define what a technological outcome is, and how it is characterised and described.
 It presents the component descriptor, the key ideas underpinning it, and illustrative examples of these from technology.
-This paper also discusses some intuitive ideas students have about this component and suggests possible learning experiences.
+This paper also suggests possible learning experiences.